WilsonBillkia/bane/README.md

 Bane builds blockchain nodes a la Docker, but directly to bare metal or SSH enabled cloud compute.

 This version builds
-a chainlink node with go, node.js, yarn, postgresql installed
+* a chainlink node with go, node.js, yarn, and postgresql installed
-an ethereum node with node.js installed
+* an ethereum node with node.js installed

 ## Requirements
 (For the management machine)